bryanibit/blog.io/_posts/2018-7-23-ladybug-linux.md

 ----------|-----|--------
 |`SCALE`|*float*|Defines the downscale ratio (between 0.1 and 1.0).|
 |`CalibrationFile`|*string*|Path to an Autoware-compatible calibration file to be published in the `camera_info` topic related to this camera.|

+## 由驱动所想到的

+LKMs(Loadable Kernal Modules) are not user space programs.
+They are part of the kernel and different from the base kernel module in the interest of booting.
+Base moudule is loaded by computer booting, otherwise, LKM is not.

+* LKMs are used for six main things:
+* Device drivers.
+* Filesystem drivers(interpret the contents of a filesystem as files and dir and such.
+For example, there's a filesystem driver for the ext2 filesystem type used almost universally on Linux disk drives.).
+* System call.
+* Network drivers.
+* TTY line disciplines(These are essentially augmentations of device drivers for terminal devices.).
+* Executable interpreters.

+Loaded modules are shown in file called */proc/modules*. *lsmod* lists the currently loaded LKMs, but all it does is dump the contents of */proc/modules*.